 Stir in the sugar and butter until melted.

-Cool the milk/sugar/butter mixture to lukewarm (tip: be patient and make sure to cool it or you’ll kill the yeast and/or cook the eggs, neither are good).
+Cool the milk/sugar/butter mixture to lukewarm, about 110°F (tip: be patient and make sure to cool it or you’ll kill the yeast and/or cook the eggs, neither are good).
 Put 1/2 cup lukewarm (not hot) water in a large bowl, sprinkle 2 packages of yeast on top.
 (NOTE: Be sure to use a large bowl for this step.
 We did this step in a small bowl and then remembered it should have been in the large bowl, so had to pour it into the large bowl).

 Step 2: Add milk and eggs to yeast